Keely Hodgkinson: 2021: Olympic silver medallist and Diamond League title

-At the 2021 Summer Olympics, Hodgkinson won the silver medal, taking almost two seconds off her personal best with a time of 1:55.88.
-She was beaten by Mu.
-Hodgkinson also broke Kelly Holmes' 26-year-old British record of 1:56.21 in the race.
-She also set continental U20 and U23 records.
-After the race, Hodgkinson acknowledged that the Olympics' postponement had benefitted her, explaining, "If the Olympics had been last year I wouldn't have been here, but suddenly it's given me a year to grow and compete with these girls."
+At the 2020 Summer Olympics, Hodgkinson won the silver medal behind the USA's Athing Mu, taking almost two seconds off her personal best with a time of 1:55.88.
+Hodgkinson also broke Kelly Holmes' 26-year-old British record of 1:56.21 in the race, as well as setting new European U20 and U23 records.
+After the race, Hodgkinson stated that the Olympics' postponement had benefitted her, saying: "If the Olympics had been last year I wouldn't have been here, but suddenly it's given me a year to grow and compete with these girls."

 Hodgkinson won her first Diamond Trophy (800 m) in 2021.
 Pictured (L) at the Memorial Van Damme in Brussels.

-On the Diamond League circuit, Hodgkinson came second in Brussels, and ended the season with victory at the Zürich final in September, winning the Diamond League 800 m title and $30,000 in prize money.
+On the Diamond League circuit, Hodgkinson came second in Brussels, and ended the season with victory at the Zürich final in September, winning the Diamond League 800 m title.

-Hodgkinson's early athletics career had been funded by her parents, and in 2020, she was not named by British Athletics as a recipient of £15,000 of lottery funding.
-Businessman, Barrie Wells, who had previously helped fund 18 athletes to the 2012 London Olympics, stepped in and roughly matched the £15,000 a year that she had missed out on.
+Hodgkinson's early athletics career had been funded by her parents, but in 2020, she was not named by British Athletics as a recipient of £15,000 of lottery funding.
+Businessman Barrie Wells, who had previously helped fund 18 athletes to the 2012 London Olympics, stepped in and roughly matched the £15,000 a year that she had missed out on.
 This allowed Hodgkinson to attend warm-weather training in Florida.
 In October 2021, British Athletics announced that Hodgkinson would receive lottery funding.

-2022: World silver medallist
+2022: European champion and world silver medallist

 In February 2022, Keely Hodgkinson recorded the fastest indoor 800 m time by a woman in 20 years.

 At the beginning of the season, Hodgkinson revealed that she was targeting medals at the World Indoor Championships in March as well as three major outdoor championships in the summer: the World Championships, Commonwealth Games and the European Championships.
-Stating her aims, Hodgkinson said "I'd love four major medals.
-It's definitely physically possible to do all four.
+Hodgkinson said: "It's definitely physically possible to do all four.
 Mentally, we'll see.
 The world outdoors is No 1 and I really want to do the Commonwealths, as it is a home Games.
 With the Europeans we'll see how the body and mind are coping."

 Hodgkinson opened her athletics year on 19 February with the fastest indoor 800 m performance by a woman in 20 years with 1:57.20, at the Birmingham Indoor Grand Prix.
 It was the quickest mark since the precise day she was born, when the indoor world record was set by Jolanda Čeplak.
 Her time set a new British indoor record, the fastest ever mark by a teenager, and the sixth-fastest indoor mark of all time.
-In March, Hodgkinson headed to the World Indoor Championships in Belgrade.
+In March, Hodgkinson travelled to the World Indoor Championships in Belgrade.
 She suffered a quad injury during her warm-up for the event and was forced to withdraw.

 Only 0.08 s separated the winner (C) and the runner-up (R) at the 2022 World Athletics Championships in the US.